-James Carter is a Licensed Professional Counselor; he has worked the in-patient Unit at Children’s Medical center and residential programs at Job Corps Center he is currently the Executive Director of Northern Oklahoma Youth Services.
-During his tenure with Youth Services he has served in multiple roles from clinical therapy, supervision, program development, writing policy as well as executive dutiesfor agency programs including the youth emergency homeless shelter.
-James has served on a number of local and statewide committees and taskforces including Advisory Boards for the Department of Mental Health and Substance Abuse Services, Child Abuse prevention Task Force, Regional Planning Boards, Workforce Investment Act Planning Board, Oklahoma Commission on Children and Youth sub-committee on homeless youth and Continuum of Care regional and State Boards.
+James Carter is a Licensed Professional Counselor.
+He has worked the in-patient Unit at Children’s Medical Center, residential programs at Job Corps Center, and is currently the Executive Director of Northern Oklahoma Youth Services.
+During his tenure with Youth Services, he has served in multiple roles from clinical therapy, supervision, program development, writing policy as well as executive duties for agency programs including the youth emergency homeless shelter.
+James has served on a number of local and statewide committees and taskforces including Advisory Boards for the Department of Mental Health and Substance Abuse Services, Child Abuse Prevention Task Force, Regional Planning Boards, Workforce Investment Act Planning Board, Oklahoma Commission on Children and Youth Sub-committee on Homeless Youth and Continuum of Care Regional and State Boards.

-Linda Love is the Director of Planning and Development for the Kibois Community Action Agency in Stigler, Oklahoma, where she has worked since 1991.
-She graduated from the University of Oklahoma with a major in Computer Science and minor in Botany, and is a Certified Community Action Professional.
+Linda Love is the Director of Planning and Development for the KI BOIS Community Action Foundation, Inc. in Stigler, Oklahoma, where she has worked since 1991.
+She has a Bachelor of Science in Computer Science and minor in Botany from the University of Oklahoma, and is a Certified Community Action Professional.
 Linda has served as secretary for the Governor’s Interagency Council on Homelessness on more than one occasion.
-She is married with an 18 year-old son and a dog.
+She is married with one son who is a 2022 graduate of the University of Oklahoma and a dog.

 Nicole Poindexter grew up in California's Central Valley and is an Oklahoma transplant, moving here in 2008.
 Her longest career is mom to her four children Lukas, Logan, Ella and Wyatt.
 She currently serves as the Fundraising Director of the Oklahoma Institute for Child Advocacy.
 Her previous role was Operations Manager of Women Lead Oklahoma.
 Nicole brings her varied experience and passion for women and children to all her roles.
 When not working, she spends her time crafting and attending concerts.